FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: server/routes/user.js`

 We're almost done!
-The only thing holding us back is that session storage isn't actually set up yet—we need to configure `express-session`.
+The only thing left is to setup the server-side session storage to our Access Token.
+In order to setup sessions, we need to configure `express-session`.
 The following settings work great for local testing, but you'll probably want to check the [`express-session` docs](https://www.npmjs.com/package/express-session) before moving to production.

 ```js
 const express = require('express');